mikael-code-dev/CalculatorWithUnitTest/README.md

 # Testing Calculator

-Your assignment for this week is to testthe previously createdcalculator.
+Your assignment for this week is to test the previously createdcalculator.
 You shall also overloadyour addition(+) and subtract(-) method with versions that takesa array as inputparameter.

 ## Approval demands: